 - 1/2 teaspoon freshly ground black pepper

-- 1/4 to 1/2 cup dry bread crumbs, as needed
+- 1/4 to 1/2 cup dry bread crumbs, or as needed

-- 1. Preheat the oven to 350°F (175°C).
+- Preheat the oven to 350°F (175°C).

 I recommend chopping the vegetables as small as you can without turning them into mush.
-I also cooked the recipe free-form (molded into a rough loaf on a cookie sheet over parchment paper) and really liked it that way.
+I also cooked the recipe free-form (molded into a rough loaf on a baking sheet lined with parchment paper) and really liked it that way.
 I finished off leftovers in sandwiches with challah and onion marmalade.
-In the future, I might play with proportions (more peppers, more mushrooms) or different vegetables, but for a first run this recipe hit it out of the park.
+In the future, I might play with different proportions—more peppers, more mushrooms—or different vegetables entirely, but for a first run this recipe hit it out of the park.

 This was a great recipe.
 The meatloaf was moist with lots of flavor.
 The vegetables are a wonderful touch, and I felt better eating the meatloaf knowing that there were a lot of veggies in it.
 Barbecue sauce might make a difference in the flavor.
 I used a smoky, dark, thick one from Trader Joe’s.
 An easy, wonderful recipe that my entire family enjoyed.
 I’ll definitely make this again.